Runbook/runbook/docs/developers/architecture-overview.md

 ## Components

-Runbook currently has 4 major application components, `cram`, `cras`, `crbridge` and `crweb`.
+Runbook currently has 4 major application components, `cram`, `cras`, `crbridge` and `web`.
 Each component is designed to be independently scalable.
 One component may be scaled without requiring other components to meet the same scalability.

 **Note:** The name CloudRoutes will appear several times within this document, this is because it is the original name of the Runbook product.

-### CRWEB  - CloudRoutes Web Application
+### WEB  - CloudRoutes Web Application

 The CloudRoutes Web Application is the easiest component to understand.
 This is a simple Flask web application that serves as the user interface for creating monitors and reactions, managing a users subscription, and a dashboard for the current state of monitors.
-In addition the CRWEB component also receives and processes webhook monitors.
+In addition the WEB component also receives and processes webhook monitors.
 These are monitors where outside services such as Datadog, PaperTrail or Travis-CI notify Runbook of monitor status.

 The main process for this application is `web.py`.
 In production this process is managed by the `uWSGI` application server, which is launched via `supervisord`.
 The `supervisord` service will restart the `uWSGI` processes should they fail or be stopped abnormally.